cdbishop/docker-mint18-ci/README.md

 # Debian Docker container

-This container derives from the offical [debian](https://hub.docker.com/_/debian) image but updated daily to contain the latest packages.
+This container derives from a base Linux Mint 18 container Additional packages, useful to development are added